 UNDERSTANDING THE COST OF DENTAL IMPLANTS

 While dental implants are considered a cost-effective option for long-term tooth replacement, it’s difficult to give a flat rate to all patients.
 For example, those who need multiple implants placed vs. one implant will see a higher cost overall.
-The same applies for those who need an entire arch replaced vs. a single tooth.
+The same applies to those who need an entire arch replaced vs. a single tooth.
 If it’s determined that you have insufficient bone volume during your consultation, a bone graft or sinus lift will need to be performed to make implants viable.

 Remember, despite the fluctuating costs, dental implants are considered an investment.
 Instead of replacing bridges and dentures every several years, you can rely on dental implants for multiple decades without losing function.